awesoemgaming/Future-RobNPC/README.md

 # Credits
 Author: Awesome Gaming
-License
-This script is released under the MIT License.
+License: This script is released under the MIT License.